Teton-ai/smith/README.md

 We welcome contributions!
 Whether you're fixing bugs, adding features, or improving documentation, your help makes Smith better for everyone.
 Check out our issues or submit a PR.

+## Security

+Security is a top priority for Smith.
+If you discover a security vulnerability, please email **security@teton.ai**.
+We operate a bug bounty program and have paid bounties for responsibly disclosed vulnerabilities.
+See our [Security Policy](./SECURITY.md) for more details.

 ## License

 The Smith source and documentation are released under the [Apache License 2.0](./LICENSE)